mozilla/glean/docs/user/metrics/labeled_counters.md

 * Labels are limited to starting with either a letter or an underscore character.

-* Each label must have a maximum of 60 characters.
+* Each label must have a maximum of 60 bytes, when encoded as UTF-8.

 * If the labels are specified in the `metrics.yaml`, using a different label will be replaced with the special value `__other__`.